 What is Attention Deficit Hyperactivity Disorder (ADHD)?

 Attention Deficit Hyperactivity Disorder (ADHD) is a condition that begins at birth and often persists throughout the person’s lifespan.
 This is a condition that is characterised by attention difficulty, hyperactivity and impulsivity.
-According to the Department of Health, 11.2% of Australian children and adolescents have ADHD1.
+According to the Department of Health, 11.2% of Australian children and adolescents live with ADHD1.